Principle of settling: the sedimentation rate

 Increase the sedimentation rate through coagulation flocculation

-Coagulation flocculation is a process used to increase the sedimentation rate of solid particles suspended in a liquid.
-The process involves adding chemicals, called coagulants, to make the solid particles stick together and form flakes.
-These flocs are heavier and easier to separate from liquids by settling.
 It allows the particles to be heavier and therefore limits the size of the settling works.
-In addition, some elements such as phosphorus, for example, are precipitated by the addition of chemicals.
+In addition, some components, such as phosphorus, are precipitated by the addition of chemicals.
 This means that they do not end up in the supernatant.
-Clariflocculation, a combination of coagulation and flocculation with decantation, is widely used in water treatment.
+Clariflocculation, a combination of coagulation flocculation and settling, is widely used in water treatment.
 It effectively removes suspended particles and impurities from the water.

 Which substances are present in the effluent to be settled?

-In a treatment plant, everything depends on where the settling tank is placed and what its treatment objectives will be.
-In the case of primary settling tanks, this one will receive oakum, sand, grease, primary sludge (soil) and large objects.
-On the other hand, tertiary treatment tanks receive mainly treated water containing flocs of suspended sludge (tertiary sludge).
+In a wastewater treatment plant, everything depends on the location of the settling tank and the treatment purposes.
+For primary settling, it will receive filings, sand, grease, primary sludge (earth) and large objects.
+On the other hand, tertiary treatment basins mainly receive treated water containing flocs of suspended sludge (tertiary sludge).

 What is collected at the clarifier outlet?